 Return to Work Toolkit for Employers

 Dear WorkFit Employers, we hope that you are all safe and well and we know that you will all be working incredibly hard, doing all you can to support your employees, colleagues and customers at this very difficult time.
-We are grateful that some of you have been in touch to say that you will be asking your colleague who has Down’s syndrome to return as soon as it is safe and practical to do so, and that many of them have already gone back to their workplaces.
+We are grateful that some of you have been in touch to say that you will be asking your colleague who has Down’s syndrome to return as soon as it is safe and practical to do so, and that some have already gone back to their workplaces following vaccination.
 The safety of employees who have Down’s syndrome and all of their work colleagues is our priority and we are keen that no-one returns to work unless all parties feel that suitable measures are in place and that the new procedures can be followed correctly.

 Please remember that we are here to help.
-The WorkFit team are back at work on a part-time basis working Tuesdays and Thursdays and please be assured that our Employment Development Manager, Alison Thwaite is available to help with any enquiries that you may have on the days when the team are not available (contact details below).
+The WorkFit team will soon be back at work on a part-time basis working Tuesdays and Thursdays and please be assured that our Employment Development Manager, Alison Thwaite is available to help with any enquiries that you may have (contact details below).

-It has been announced that Adults who have Down’s syndrome have been added to the ‘clinically extremely vulnerable’ list
+As many of you are aware in November 2020, Adults who have Down’s syndrome were been added to the ‘clinically extremely vulnerable’ list

 Latest updates can be found on the DSA website latest news page